Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

 These two equations correspond to integrating the energy (pressure) of the system along isochores (isotherms), respectively.
-However, this approach has been criticized because, due to limited number of simulation points in practice, the interpolation procedure may introduce uncontrollable systematic errors~\cite{Militzer_2013}.
+However, this approach has been criticized~\cite{Militzer_2013} because, due to limited number of MD simulation points and inevitable statistical uncertainties in practice, the interpolation procedure may introduce systematic errors that are difficult to detect.

 An alternative TI scheme is called the coupling constant integration (CCI)~\cite{10.1063/1.1749657, PhysRevB.57.8223} or Hamiltonian thermodynamic integration~\cite{frenkel2001understanding}.
-By connecting the target state to an artificial Hamiltonian with tractable thermodynamic properties, this method further allows for the calculation of \emph{absolute} entropy.
-However, it is also much more expensive due to the need to perform additional MD simulations, and therefore only suitable for investigating a small region of the phase diagram~\cite{PhysRevE.81.021202, Militzer_2013}.
-Besides, one has to carefully choose relevant parameters in the artificial system and MD simulations to ensure well-converged results~\cite{PhysRevB.109.174107}, and the errors associated with discrete simulation points still remain.
+By connecting the target state to an artificial Hamiltonian with known thermodynamic properties, this method further allows for the calculation of \emph{absolute} entropy.
+However, it is also much more expensive due to the need to perform additional MD simulations and therefore only suitable for investigating a small region of the phase diagram~\cite{PhysRevE.81.021202, Militzer_2013}.
+Besides, one has to carefully choose relevant parameters in the artificial system and MD simulations to ensure well-converged results~\cite{PhysRevB.109.174107}, and the errors associated with discreteness and statistical fluctuation of the simulation points still remain.

 The uncertainties involved in entropy calculation are further exacerbated by the fact that the EOS used for planetary modeling is usually composed of several parts, each based on different theoretical approach and has different phase region of validity.
-For example, although DFT-MD can provide a good description of electron correlations at intermediate temperatures and densities, especially near pressure-induced dissociation, it will quickly become inefficient at lower densities $\rho \lesssim 0.2 \textrm{g}/\textrm{cm}^3$.
-For such a region deep within the molecular phase, empirical chemical models such as the well known Saumon–Chabrier–van Horn (SCvH) EOS~\cite{1995ApJS...99..713S} are generally believed to be accurate and reliable.
-In practice, the data from these different methods needs to be connected in some way.
+For example, although DFT-MD can provide a good description of electron correlations at intermediate temperatures and densities, especially near pressure-induced dissociation, it will quickly become inefficient at lower densities $\rho \lesssim 0.2 \, \textrm{g}/\textrm{cm}^3$.
+For such a region deep within the molecular phase, empirical chemical models, such as the well-known Saumon–Chabrier–van Horn (SCvH) EOS~\cite{1995ApJS...99..713S} are generally believed to be accurate and reliable.
+In practice, the data from these different methods need to be connected in some way.
 This, however, could possibly introduce critical errors, as we will demonstrate below.